 There are both tangible and intangible benefits of being an egg donor.

-In the United States, egg donors are compensated for the time and effort they expend on the donor process.
-The compensation is the tangible benefit.
-But if donors donated just for the sake of compensation they may feel that it was inadequate.
+In the United States, egg donors are reimbursed for the time and effort they expend on the donor process.
+The reimbursement is the tangible benefit.
+But if donors donated just for the sake of reimbursement they may feel that it was inadequate.

 This is why we screen our donors carefully to assess their degree of altruism and desire to help others.
 We believe they’ll only feel fulfilled if they care that they helped someone who otherwise wouldn’t be able to have a family.
 What the donors will take away from their experience is being a part of something much larger than them and helping someone have a family.
 This is the intangible and priceless benefit.